carlo4002/deployement_postgres/README.md

 # Goal
-This code is intented to deploy a cluster postgres in aws using patroni and etcd in each node.
+This code deploys a PostgreSQL cluster on AWS using Patroni and etcd, with each node running its own components.
+The automation covers the following tasks:
-This code will cover from:
   - OS preparation
   - ETCD instalation and configuration
   - Postgresql instalation and configuration
   - Patroni instalation and configuration

 # Roles
-The playbook divide the task in 4 roles
+The Ansible playbook is structured into four roles:
 * common
 * etcd
 * postgres
 * patroni

-# Running desing
+# Execution Design
-The playbook is desing to run on local, but will have the information of all the nodes in the cluster (IPS).
+The playbook is intended to run locally on each instance, but it uses knowledge of all cluster node IPs.
-Onces the instance is launch, aws data user will prepare the inventory dynamically and run the ansible.
-The installation will be run on parallel in every node.
+Once an instance is launched, AWS user data scripts dynamically generate the Ansible inventory and trigger the playbook execution.

-Each of them will have the same code running at the same time, therefore the leader is gonna be aleatory.
+Deployment occurs in parallel across all nodes.
+Each node runs the same code simultaneously, resulting in a randomly elected cluster leader.

 # Not intented to do
   - Infra deployment
   - Health verifications after installation
   - Pick a particular leader

-# Work to do
+# Future improvements
-* add role for monitoring and observility
+* Add a role for monitoring and observability
-* add role to verify health of cluster after installation.
+* Add a role to verify cluster health after installation